ChrisEdson/grunt-refupdate/README.md

 This plugin is designed to increment the file releases on your HTML asset references.

-When loading resources, in order to avoid caching, it is common practice to append a file release to the asset name.
+When loading resources, in order to avoid caching it is common practice to append a file release to the asset name.

 ```HTML
 <head>